 Draco — and Umbridge — clearly didn’t know what was going on regarding Harry and Snape’s sessions.
 Not even the cover story that Snape was teaching the boy “remedial Potions”, let alone Occlumency.

 I very much doubt that it is beyond Snape’s ingenuity to have set up a situation where he could depend upon something calling him out of the room and leaving Potter alone with that Pensieve.
-But it is impossible, given the information at our disposal at present, to imagine any scenario wherein Snape could have arranged for that sudden, oh-so-opportune reappearance of Montegue.
+But it is impossible, given the information at our disposal to imagine any scenario wherein Snape could have arranged for that sudden, oh-so-opportune reappearance of Montegue.
 It’s plausible that he already had the matter covered by some other design, and Montegue’s fortuitous reappearance scuttled the need to invoke his original arrangement.
 But I certainly do not know what that design might have been, and I certainly cannot prove it existed.

 • • • •